 Medical oncology care and outpatient infusion are provided by Dana-Farber Cancer Institute on the third floor of the Cancer Center, where patients have check-ups and confer with their medical oncologist (doctor who specializes in cancer) and oncology nurse.

-- Care is managed by oncologists from Harbor Medical Associates, who have joined the Dana-Farber staff and also hold appointments at South Shore Hospital, Brigham and Women’s Hospital, and Harvard Medical School.
+- Care is managed by oncologists and nurse practitioners from Harbor Medical Associates, who have joined the Dana-Farber staff and also hold appointments at South Shore Hospital, Brigham and Women’s Hospital, and Harvard Medical School.

 - Infusion services include chemotherapy, as well as additional medications and treatments (such as hydration).